An Introduction to The Environmental Forum (formerly Cork Environmental Forum)

 Working for a better environment for all

-CEF works from a Local Agenda 21/ Agenda 2030 ethos fundamental to this is to facilitate the involvement of all sectors of society.
+The Environmental Forum works from a Local Agenda 21/ Agenda 2030 ethos fundamental to this is to facilitate the involvement of all sectors of society.
 We reflect this in our structure by having representation at management and membership levels from the Public, Private, Community & Voluntary and Individual Sectors.

 We work in collaboration with a broad range of partners, valuing connections and relationships, in order to engage more people and communities and all sectors to work with us to protect and care for our environment.